cs262g-theConsumables/CalvinDating/README.md

 Supplemental Specifications
 ------------------------
 1. Non-functional requirements
--These requirements are necessary for the app to be successful.
-But they are not specifically implementable.
+-These requirements are necessary for the app to be successful, ut they are not specifically implementable.
-    1. Only Calvin students can use the app.
+    1. Only Calvin students can use the app
-    2. Compatable on all Android phones and some tablets, not IOS.
-    3. Using the app results in relationships.
+        a.
+Using the app results in relationships
-    4. A user's profile is secure and doesn't allow for fake profiles.
+        b.
+A user's profile is secure and does not allow for fake profiles
+    2. The app is compatible on all Android devices, not IOS
-    5. The app is free from charge.
+        a.
+The app is free of charge
-    6. Not open source.
-This coould lead to tampering with results.
+    3. The app is not open source to prevent tampering with matching results
-    7. It should be usable and responsive as well, where usable is defined and understandable to most users in less than five minutes and responsive is defined by giving output within 3 seconds.
+    4. The app is easily usable and responsive
+        a.
+Usable: The app is understood by most users in less than five minutes
+        b.
+Responsive: The user receives the desired output within three seconds and responsive is defined by giving output within 3 seconds.
 2. Test Suite — This test suite specifies how you will test your system and reports on how the testing went, including:
 3. Unit testing of your system modules (at levels 0 and 1) (if required by the instructor)
 4. System testing of your system functions (at levels 1 and 2)